(145453) 2005 RR43

-' (provisional designation ') is a trans-Neptunian object about 300 km in diameter.
+' is a trans-Neptunian object about 300 km in diameter.
 It belongs to the Haumea family, a group of bright, water ice-rich objects in the Kuiper belt that are believed to have fragmented off the dwarf planet Haumea. was discovered on 9 September 2005 by Andrew Becker, Andrew Puckett and Jeremy Kubica at Apache Point Observatory in Sunspot, New Mexico.

 History

 Discovery

 was discovered by astronomers Andrew Becker, Andrew Puckett and Jeremy Kubica on 9 September 2005, during observations for the Sloan Digital Sky Survey.
 The discovery observations were made using the 2.5-meter telescope at Apache Point Observatory in Sunspot, New Mexico.
 The discoverers further observed until December 2005.
 The team's discovery of alongside several other trans-Neptunian objects was announced by the Minor Planet Center (MPC) on 31 August 2006.
 On the following day, the MPC reported pre-discovery detections of in 2001–2002 observations by Palomar Observatory's Near-Earth Asteroid Tracking program.
 Since then, has been found in even earlier observations by the Siding Spring Observatory; these include Digitized Sky Survey images from November 1976, August 1982, and October 1983.